Skip to content

 Content type blocks are stories.
 An example of a content type block would be a post, article, or page.
 Every blank Storyblok space comes with a page content type.

 Universal blocks can be used as both content type blocks and nestable blocks.
-An example of a universal block is a CTA, which can be used as a standalone story and an element on a page or in a blog post.
+An example of a universal block is a CTA, which can be used as a standalone story and an element on a page.

 To create a new block, open the Block Library, select + New Block, and choose the type.